-If you want to introduce addition flavors to the tea leaves you can add them at this stage.
+If you want to introduce additional flavours to the tea leaves you can add them at this stage.
 Good candidates are aromatic jasmine flowers, fragrant rose petals, lemon verbena leaves, or peppermint or spearmint leaves.

-After 48 hours, check the fragrance and color of the leaves.
-Stop the fermentation when the leaves are aromatic and fragrant and the color is dark brown or black.
+After 48 hours, check the fragrance and colour of the leaves.
+Stop the fermentation when the leaves are aromatic and fragrant and the colour is dark brown or black.
 Depending on your temperatures this can take 2 to 5 days.
 Just check them every 24 hours and stop the process when the leaves are at the stage of oxidization that you prefer.

 Be sure to make notes along the way.
 When you master the perfect combination of time and oxidization you’ll want to be able to repeat it.

 You can brew a cup of tea from the leaves to test the flavour and aroma.
 I find that the grassy scent is gone after 24 hours but other fragrances permeate the leaves some fruity and some floral.
 Move to the next step, when the leaves have the flavour and scent you prefer.